micro-os-plus/diag-trace-xpack/README.md

 ### Examples

-A simple example showing how to use the µTest++ framework is presented below and is also available in [tests/sample-test.cpp](tests/sample-test.cpp).
+A simple example showing how to use the `trace::printf()` functions is presented below and is also available in [tests/sample-test.cpp](tests/sample-test.cpp).